Temporary Impairment Considerations

 - Review campus maps to determine paths of travel.

 - Consider University Sustainability Ridesharing, carpooling, Uber/Lyft, etc. or Appalcart free public transportation service with accessible buses and Paratransit options

-- ASU Parking & Transportation may have short term parking permit options on campus for use with an NC DMV Disability Placard.
+- App State Parking & Transportation may have short term parking permit options on campus for use with an NC DMV Disability Placard.
 Discuss with medical provider if NC DMV Temporary Disability Placard is appropriate

 - If short term hospitalization for treatment or recovery, explore Class Absence Notification request through the Office of the Dean of Students.